FNS-Division/cpp-user-guide/docs/models.md

 ### Fibre cost function

-The fibre cost function is summarized below.
+The fibre cost function is summarised below.
 The CAPEX cost for each POI is dependent on the amount of fibre required to connect that school.

 | Parameter | Description | Value | Configurable in CPP |
 |------------|-------------|---------------|---------------------|